zmon1010/kendo-ui-core/docs/knowledge-base/swap_alt_background_child_grids.md

 ---
 title: Swap Alternate and Background Colors on Every Second Child Grid
-description: How to change the the background color and the alt color for some of the child grids.
+description: An example on how to change the background and the alt color for some of the child grids in Kendo UI.
 type: how-to
-page_title: Change Alt and Background Colors in Hierarchy Grid
+page_title: Change the Alt and Background Colors in Hierarchy Grids
-slug: swap-alt-bacground-child-grids
+slug: swap-alt-background-child-grids
-position: 0
 tags: kendo ui, mvc, grid, hierarchy, child grids, alt color
 teampulseid:
 ticketid: 1114254